 Steps to obtaining a marriage licence

-The marriage licence is issued on the same day and the process should take 20 minutes if you have made an appointment, all your documentation is complete, and you provide acceptable identification.
+The marriage licence is issued on the same day and the process should take 20-30 minutes if you have made an appointment, all your documentation is complete, and you provide acceptable identification.
+No photocopies or scanned documents will be accepted.

-- Visit ServiceOntario website to download the marriage licence application form or pick up a hard-copy the Clerk's department in Town Hall.
+- Visit ServiceOntario website to download the marriage licence application form or pick up a paper copy at the Clerk's department in Town Hall.

-- Both applicants must complete, sign and date the application.
+- Both applicants must complete, sign (with original signatures) and date the application.

 - Appointments are recommended for preferred service.
 Appointments can be made by calling the Clerk’s department at 905-815-6015.
 Marriage licences are processed from 8:45 a.m. to 4 p.m., Monday through Friday.